IbkWilliams1/DevOps-Projects/PROJECT_3/README.md

 This amalgamation is adaptable, widely embraced, and has served as the underpinning for numerous web applications across diverse industries.
 It empowers developers to fashion scalable and efficient web solutions using open-source technologies.

 ## Creation of EC2 Instance
-Initially, we access AWS Cloud Services and generate an EC2 Ubuntu VM instance.
-During the instance creation process, opt for keypair authentication and save the private key (*.pem) to your local computer.
+Initially, I access AWS Cloud Services and generate an EC2 Ubuntu VM instance.
+During the instance creation process, opt for keypair authentication and save the private key (*.pem) to my local computer.
 ![ec2_creation](images/ec2_Lamp_created.png)
-On windows terminal, cd into the directory containing the downloaded private key.Run the below command to log into the instance via ssh:
+On windows terminal, I cd into the directory containing the downloaded private key.Run the below command to log into the instance via ssh:

 ssh -i <private_keyfile.pem> username@ip-address